codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/index.rst

 Tutorial
 ########

-This tutorial is intended to introduce you to the CodeIgniter framework and the basic principles of MVC architecture.
+This tutorial is intended to introduce you to the CodeIgniter4 framework and the basic principles of MVC architecture.
 It will show you how a basic CodeIgniter application is constructed in step-by-step fashion.

+If you are not familiar with PHP, we recommend that you check out the ``W3Schools PHP Tutorial <https://www.w3schools.com/php/default.asp>`_ before continuing.

 In this tutorial, you will be creating a **basic news application**.
 You will begin by writing the code that can load static pages.
 Next, you